Sit Ups

-Bending the knees during sit-ups helps neutralize the action of the hip flexors and makes the abdominal muscles work more.
+Bending the knees during sit-ups helps neutralize the hip flexors' action and makes the abdominal muscles work more.
 Even so, the abdominal group tends to be involved only in the initial phase of the sit-up, after which the hip flexors take over.
-Conducting sit-ups with momentum, knees bent or not, does not work the abdominal group.
-That is why raising slowly only part way works the abdominal muscles best.
+Conducting sit-ups with momentum, knees bent or not, does not work for the abdominal group.
+That is why raising slowly only partway works the abdominal muscles best.

 Sit-ups also can be hazardous to your lower back, especially when using the straight-leg variety, which arches the back and may create overextension and strain.
-Twisting (right elbow to left knee and vice versa) at the top of the sit-up movement is not only useless, it places tremendous rotational stress on the lower back that can lead to injury.
+Twisting (right elbow to the left knee and vice versa) at the top of the sit-up movement is useless and places tremendous rotational stress on the lower back, which can lead to injury.

-Do not interlace the fingers of your hands behind your head as this will place a strain on the neck - place your hands on either side of the head.
+Do not interlace the fingers of your hands behind your head, as this will strain the neck - place your hands on either side of the head.

 Checklist